-As Hippocrates said, “all disease begins in the gut.”
+As Hippocrates said, “All disease begins in the gut.”
 Nimble Science aims to revolutionize the detection and treatment of disease through passive access to the gut microbiome.
-They have developed the Small Intestine MicroBiome Aspiration (SIMBA) Capsule which is a small, ingestible pill that can selectively sample the microbiome of the small intestine.
+The company has developed the Small Intestine MicroBiome Aspiration (SIMBA) Capsule, which is a small, ingestible pill that can selectively sample the microbiome of the small intestine.

-Joining with UCeed has helped the company to grow and advance their technology.
-They are currently at the clinical stage, conducting their second round of North American clinical trials and are engaging with companies from relevant industries to seek out early partners who will use their technology.
-To co-founder Joseph Wang, involvement with UCeed has felt like an important acknowledgement of our work.
-Having the support from UCeed and its advisors has been a very important part of their story.
+Joining with UCeed has helped the company to grow and advance its technology.
+Nimble Science is currently at the clinical stage, conducting its second round of North American clinical trials and engaging with companies from relevant industries to seek out early partners who will use its technology.
+To co-founder Joseph Wang, involvement with UCeed has felt like an acknowledgement of their work.
+Having the support from UCeed and its advisors has been an important part of the story.